 Best-known French Bulldog Facts

-These small, muscled dogs were once fully employed in keeping their owner's houses rat free.
-They would be sent out in cellars and surrounding fields to sniff out the rats and to kill them.
-Which kept the food supplies safe.
+These small, muscled dogs were once fully employed in keeping their owner's houses rat-free.
+They would be sent out in cellars and surrounding fields to sniff out the rats and kill them, keeping the food supplies safe.